 Participating in a NERF war probably sounds like it would be a heck of a lot of fun, right?
 Well, it is.
 Unfortunately, unless you live in a large city where wars are regularly hosted, you’re probably going to have to get things up and running on your own.
 But to successfully do so, you’re going to need to invest some real time into planning.

-Should you designate yourself to the head NERF War planner, you need to be aware that you are making yourself responsible for every aspect of the NERF War.
-That means: location, time, date, food, water, restrooms, trash, rides, parents, and rules.
-Not only that, but you need to make sure that all this information is communicated out to every attendee.
+Should you designate yourself as the head NERF War planner, you need to be aware that you are making yourself responsible for every aspect of the NERF War.
+That means location, time, date, food, water, restrooms, trash, rides, parents, and rules.
+Not only that, but you need to make sure that all this information is communicated to every attendee.
 And that is going to take more than just an email or two.

 Choose a Location